#3 COPING TOOL - Let The Problem be the Problem

 🎨 Art Prompt 2: The Bridge

-Now draw a bridge between where you are and where you want to be.
+Draw a bridge—the place between where you are and where you want to be.

 Ask yourself: